hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Linkers

 - a linker takes one more more object files and combines them into a single executable file

+### All

+- why we need all of these?
+    - many programming languages allow the wiritng of different peices of modules seperately
+    - programming tasks are simplified as large programs can be broken into smaller manageable pieces
+    - the linker is used to put all the modules together
+    - without the comiler, the linker would have no object files to combine

 ### Operating systems